CopernicaMarketingSoftware/Documentation/Mailerq/4.3/mgmt-local.md

-To decide whether an incoming message should be sent to the normal inbox queue, or to one of the other queues, you can use the management console the edit the list of local email addresses.
+To decide whether an incoming message should be sent to the normal inbox queue, or to one of the other queues, you can use the management console the edit the list of Local Email Addresses.

 All email addresses that are passed to the "RCPT TO" command are compared with this list.
 If there is a match, the message will be published to